Specialisation: Sociology of Development

 ENP-32806 Sociological Perspectives on Environmental Change

-For more information about the courses and course content of the specialisation, as well as the compulsory parts of the master's programme, please refer to the Study Handbook.
+For more information about the courses and course content of the specialisation, as well as the compulsory parts of the master's programme, please check the Study Handbook.

-Depending on your educational background, the study advisor may determine that you need to follow some supporting courses, which will be compulsory for you (for example the courses SDC-30306 Sociological and Anthropological Perspectives on Development and SDC-33306 Methodology for Field Research in the Social Sciences).
+Depending on your educational background, you may need to follow supporting courses, e.g. SDC-30306 Sociological and Anthropological Perspectives on Development and SDC-33306 Methodology for Field Research in the Social Sciences.

 Student experience